They’re a big business. Here are just a few of them.

 Scammers who’ve done their homework have another canned email they send to businesses with new corporate logos.
 They will claim that you owe money for the trademark registration and, of course, if the debt is not paid immediately you will lose all rights to the logo.
 This scam typically focuses on smaller businesses, which most likely will not have an attorney on the staff who specializes in trademark law and who would know from the start that this is a fraud.

 Fake Local Charities

-If you think you have been victimized by a small business scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a small business scam, contact the fund recovery experts at MyChargeBack.